 Even though the budget has been enacted, it cannot be implemented until it is translated into an operating budget for each agency.
-While this may seem straightforward, given that agencies’ budgets were already appropriated in the General Appropriation Act, establishing an operating budget can take up to two months.
+This process can take up to two months.
 This is because most agencies must translate the appropriated program budgets into division-level budgets.
 Also, the GAA often includes modifications to agency budgets such as salary increases and across-the-board reductions to general fund appropriations.
 Other modifications have also included reductions for new purchasing agreements and telecommunications rate reductions.
 Agencies often also revise their federal funding amounts in the operating budgets.
 Therefore, an agency’s final operating budget will often look slightly different from the direct appropriations provided to the agency in the GAA.
 Operating budgets pass through the Department of Finance and Administration for final approval and must be in place before the start of the new fiscal year on July 1.

 There is currently no public document that shows agency-specific operating budgets as finally implemented.
 A higher-level overview of the enacted operating budget is always available through the LFC’s Post-Session Review, which is a summary document usually published a month or two after each legislative session.
 The DFA occasionally provides an overview in its general fund report.
 The public can also obtain these documents thanks to the Inspection of Public Records Act (IPRA).

 This guide has been designed to invite New Mexicans into a deeper understanding of our state budget – its purpose, how it forms a foundation for our economy, and how it’s built, passed and implemented.
 Though the budgeting process may not be efficient, it is necessary so that our 112 legislators and one governor can interpret and address the needs, priorities, and values of all New Mexicans.